ksimons/tributary/README.md

   * name (string): an identifier for the broadcast.
   * offer (JSON object): the offer retrieved via RTCPeerConnection.createOffer().

-The server will send back a JOIN_BROADCAST_RESPONSE to this command.
+The server will send back a JOIN_BROADCAST_RECEIVED to this command.
 It will contain the following properties:
   * peer (string): a unique identifier of the remote peer.
 The client will need to send this ID back to the server for future messages (like ICE_CANDIDATE).
   * answer (JSON object): the answer from a remote peer which will start sending the broadcast.